MaximeRivest/scimeetr/README.md

 Install
 -------

-`scimeetr` can now be installed directly from the R console using the following lines :
+`scimeetr` can be installed directly from the R console using the following lines :

 > if (!require("devtools")) install.packages("devtools")